“If there were a better airplane out there, I would own it.” – Doug Rozendaal, Rocket owner/pilot

 Q: What’s the difference between RV-4 wings, HRII wings, and Sport wings?

-A: Don’t let the wing issue confuse you.
+A: Don’t let the wing name confuse you.
 All of these wings are descendants of the RV-4 wing.
 The HRII wing came first, then the Sport wings were cloned from the HRII wing.
 Any of these can be built from RV-4 parts… because they are all peas in a pod.

 Skins aren’t thicker unless you use a one-piece main skin to eliminate the skin joint.
 We don’t like that though.
 It needlessly adds weight to the outboard skin.